 80. (1) 112 Emergency Centres shall transmit any telecommunication request for an emergency service to any emergency organisation.

-(2) Licensees required to carry calls to 112 Emergency Centres may not levy any charge on the caller for placing calls to 112 Emergency Centres.
+(2) Licensees required to carry calls to 112 Emergency Centres may not

-(3) Licensees transporting any telecommunication from 112 Emergency 40 Centres to any emergency organisation shall be entitled to recover from the relevant emergency organisation the reasonable cost that it incurs in transporting such telecommunication.
+(3) Licensees transporting any telecommunication from 112 Emergency Centres to any emergency organisation shall be entitled to recover from the relevant emergency organisation the reasonable cost that it incurs in transporting such telecommunication.